stanleyhspark/leimao.github.io/_posts/2017-05-04-REINFORCE-Policy-Gradient.md

 G_t = R_{t+1} + \gamma \times R_{t+2} + \gamma^2 \times R_{t+3} + ... + \gamma^{T-t+1} \times R_{T}
 $$

 However, Silver's REINFORCE algorithm lacked a $ \gamma^t $ item than Sutton's algorithm.
-I personally believe that Silver was wrong and Sutton was correct.
-It may not have an significanty impact on the optimization of the algorithm.
-I will confirm this and explore the effect of lacking this item if I have chance in the future.
-For now, I am going to implement Silver's REINFORCE algorithm without including the $ \gamma^t $ item.
+It turned out that both of the algorithms are correct.
+Sutton's algorithm worked for the episodic case while Silver's algorithm worked for the continuing case.
+The lunarlander problem is a continuing case, so I am going to implement Silver's REINFORCE algorithm without including the $ \gamma^t $ item.

 ### Make OpenAI Deep REINFORCE Class